Tis Hazari metro station

 The Tis Hazari metro station is a metro station located on the Red Line of Delhi Metro.
 It is situated in the Tis Hazari area of Central Delhi.
 The station is situated just across the road from the Tis Hazari Courts Complex, which is the principal district court of Delhi.
 It is connected to gate number 2 of the complex by a footbridge.
-The footbridge has a ramp available for the disabled or physically challenged people.
+The footbridge has a ramp available for disabled people or physically challenged people.

 History

 The Tis Hazari metro station was one of the first six metro stations on Delhi Metro's network.
 The DMRC had begun its commercial operations on 25 December 2002, a day after then prime minister Atal Bihari Vajpayee had inaugurated its first stretch spanning 8.2 kilometres from Shahdara to Tis Hazari on the Red Line.